manuelmartin-developer/react-simtip/README.md

 - [ ] Add more options to delay the tooltip's appearance and disappearance (enterDelay, leaveDelay, etc.)
 - [ ] Add tests.
 - [ ] Add more customization options (colors, sizes, etc.).
-- [ ] Add more examples.
+- [ ] Add more examples. -->

 ## License

 The MIT License.
+See [LICENSE]("https://raw.githubusercontent.com/manuelmartin-developer/react-simtip/main/LICENSE") for more information.

 ## Author